+Lecture times: To be arranged.
 DP requirements: Satisfactory attendance at and participation in seminars, and completion of written assignment and seminar presentation.

-Assessment: Class participation counts 10%; written assignment counts 70%; one seminar presentation based on the written assignment counts for 20% of the final grade.
+Assessment: Class attendance and participation counts 20%; written assignment counts 50%; seminar presentation based on the written assignment counts 30%.

-PBL5660S ISSUES IN CRIME AND JUSTICE: ORGANISED NON-STATE
+PBL5660S ISSUES IN CRIME & JUSTICE: ORGANISED NON-STATE